 By Dmitry Filipoff

-CIMSEC received a tremendous response to our Project Trident’s call for articles on regional strategies, Yokosuka Council on Asia Pacific Studies, the Institute for Security Policy Kiel University, and the Dominican Command and Naval Staff School.
+CIMSEC received a tremendous response to our Project Trident’s call for articles on regional strategies, launched in partnership with the Yokosuka Council on Asia Pacific Studies, the Institute for Security Policy at Kiel University, and the Dominican Command and Naval Staff School.
 Authors from many parts of the world responded with insights and perspectives on nations and navies facing myriad challenges.
 Across these many countries it becomes apparent how maritime security features many common themes while retaining unique geographic context.

 Maritime security is a vital requirement for all nations’ prosperity.
 But the vastness of the maritime domain and the plentiful resources and platforms that reside within it always pose a challenge to maritime forces.
 Small and medium-sized navies have developed networks of cooperation to share the burden, and have employed innovative methods of securing their maritime locales.
 Whether they find themselves facing non-state threats, new oceanic infrastructure, or caught within competition between greater powers, innovation is at a premium for regional powers.